Spousal residence permits for same-sex couples in Austria?

-Since 1 January 2019, Austria allows same sex couples to get married.
+Since 1 January 2019, Austria allows same-sex couples to get married.
 From 1 January 2010 up until this date, same sex couples were only permitted to get a registered partnership (“eingetragene Partneschaft”).
-This form of partnership still exists, leaving the choice to couples to opt for one or the other.
+This form of partnership still exists.
+But couples can now decide between the two.

-The country now also recognizes same sex marriages which were formalized in another jurisdiction.
+The country now also recognizes same-sex marriages formalized in another jurisdiction.
 International couples can also get married in Vienna.
-Since 1 August 2019, there are also no further barriers to marriage in Austria if one of the partners holds the citizenship of a country which does not permit same sex couples to marry.
-(In the past, if one or both of the partners held the citizenship of a country which does not permit same sex couples to marry, a permanent residence in Austria was required before exchanging vows).
+Since 1 August 2019, there are also no further barriers to marriage in Austria if one of the partners holds the citizenship of a country which does not permit same-sex couples to marry there.

 A foreign person who wants to spend a period of more than six months in Austria, needs a valid residence permit.
 People who reside in Austria legally may have the right to apply for a dependent’s residence permit for their partners/spouses.

 Austria extends the same residence rights to homosexual partners of Austrian citizens (or partners of EU/EEA citizens living in Austria) who want to spend their life together as it does to heterosexual couples.
-Accordingly, homosexual married couples as well as those in steady relationships (determined by staying togethter long term and the common goal to establish a shared house hold/family life) may apply for the different forms of dependents’ residence permits.
-These residence permits will allow the foreign partner to live and work in Austria, in some cases also serve as basis to apply for Austrian citizenship after a residence period specified by law.
+Accordingly, homosexual married couples as well as those in steady relationships (determined by staying together long term and the common goal to establish a shared house hold/family life) may apply for the different forms of spousal visa/ residence permits.
+These residence permits will allow the foreign partner to live and work in Austria.
+In some cases this will also serve as basis to apply for Austrian citizenship after a longer residence period specified .

-Same sex partners of red white red card holders
+3. Same sex partners of red-white-red card holders

-Similar to other countries, Austria has its own system for the migration of foreigners with high skills in place (“red white red card” system).
-Foreigners may qualify for obtaining a red white red card by exhibting relevant education, work experience, a job offer with a commensurate salary and (German, sometimes English) language proficiency, among other factors.
-Red white red card holders may apply to have their partners/spouses join them.
-Upon filing a succesful application, the partners/spouses will be issued a red white red card “plus”.
-This possibility is naturally available to heterosexual as well as homosexual couples.
+Similar to other countries, Austria has its own system for the migration of foreigners with high skills in place.
+It is called the red-white-red-card system.
+Foreigners need to exhibit relevant education, work experience, a job offer with a commensurate salary and relevant language proficiency, among other factors.
+Red-white-red-card holders may apply to have their partners/spouses join them.
+Upon filing a succesful application, the partners/spouses can receive a red-white-red-card “plus”.

-If you would like to explore the available avenues for you and your partner to settle in Austria, please reach out to me.
-I am happy to discuss the different options and draft the best strategy with you.
+If you would like to explore the available avenues for you and your partner to settle in Austria, please reach out to us.
+We are happy to discuss the different options and draft the best strategy with you.